rbramwell/odps/intl.en-US/Management/Configure security features/Security configurations.md

 **Note:**

 You can also complete the security configuration of a project in a visualized technique using DataWorks.
-For more information, see [MaxCompute advanced settings](../../../../reseller.en-US/User Guide/Project management/MaxCompute advanced settings.md#).